aamandaericson/Plantastic-Blog/README.md

  !
 Push rejected, failed to compile Python app.
  !
 Push failed
 <br>
  This will be taking up with tutor suport.
+Therefore the app is not working as intended since the build did not work.

 <br>